Uganda Eco Lodges

 - Uganda is a paradise for birdwatchers.

-– Some of the birds to be found are the rare shoebill stork (classified as vulnerable), trogons, hornbills and papyrus-bound species (several of these species are considered vulnerable).
+- Some of the birds to be found are the rare shoebill stork, trogons, hornbills and papyrus-bound species.

 - Well-known birding spots: Mabamba Swamp, Semuliki, and Bigodi Wetland Sanctuary.